-74. Whoever willfully fails to implement any term of any settlement, award or decision which it is his duty under this Act to implement shall be punishable with a fine which may extend to twenty thousand rupees, and, in the case of continuing failure, with a further fine which may extend to five thousand rupees for every day after the first during which the failure continues.
+69. | Whoever willfully fails to implement any term of any settlement, award or decision which it is his/her duty under this Act to implement shall be punishable with a fine which may extend to forty thousand rupees but not less than twenty thousand rupees, and, in the case of continuing failure, with a further fine which may extend to five thousand rupees for every day after the first during which the failure continues.

-75. Whoever willfully makes or causes to be made in any application or other document submitted under this Act or the rules made there under, any statement which he knows or has reason to believe to be false, or willfully neglects or fails to maintain or furnish any list, document or information he is required to maintain or furnish, under this Act or the rules made there under shall be punishable with fine which may extend to fifty thousand rupees.
+70. | Whoever willfully makes or causes to be made in any application or other document submitted under this Act or the rules made there under, any statement which he/she knows or has reason to believe to be false, or willfully neglects or fails to maintain or furnish any list, document or information he/she is required to maintain or furnish, under this Act or the rules made there under shall be punishable with fine which may extend to seventy five thousand rupees but not less than forty thousand rupees.

-76. Any employer who contravenes the provision of section 65 shall be punishable with fine which may extend to twenty thousand rupees.
+71. Any employer who contravenes the provision of section 60 shall be punishable with fine which may extend to twenty thousand rupees.